Dennis960/liteception/README.md

 # Liteception
-A port of the [Factorissimo2 Inception](https://mods.factorio.com/mod/Factorissimo2-Playthrough) to Factorio 2.0.
+A port of [Factorissimo2 Inception](https://mods.factorio.com/mod/Factorissimo2-Playthrough) for Factorio 2.0.

 Start inside a [Factorissimo3](https://mods.factorio.com/mod/factorissimo-2-notnotmelon?from=search) factory, from which you cannot leave.